 Connect to Context Handler with SAML 2.0

-Context Handler is a Danish Identity Provider (IdP) connecting the Danish municipalities in a common federation.
-Context Handler can be configured based on either OIOSAML 2 or OIOSAML 3.
-FoxIDs support both OIOSAML 2 / OIOSAML 3, issuer naming, required certificates and it is possible to support NSIS.
+Context Handler can be configured based on either OIOSAML 2 or OIOSAML 3 with OCES3 (RSASSA-PSS) and FoxIDs furthermore support the required certificates and it is possible to support NSIS.

-Transforms the DK privilege XML claim to a JSON claim.
+Transform the DK privilege XML claim to a JSON claim.

 Certificate

-An OCES certificate is valid for three years.
+A OCES3 certificate is valid for three years.
 After that, it must be updated manually.

 2. Select the Certificates tab